In debates about the ‘Seattle Freeze,’ a common refrain: If you think we’re chilly, the problem is you

 He thinks Southerners who come to Seattle might feel the chill a little more than transplants from other areas.

-“It’s like people here think that if you have a thick accent, you’re probably a racist redneck who’s not too smart,” he said.
+“It’s like, people here think that if you have a thick accent, you’re probably a racist redneck who’s not too smart,” he said.

 That’s not to say Gautier doesn’t enjoy the region’s charms: the scenic beauty and the mild weather, not to mention the lack of gnats, mosquitoes and poisonous snakes.